SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

 ### Task 3: Setting up the Environment

+In this task, you will set up the environment for the Chat-Copilot project by installing necessary dependencies, configuring environment variables, and preparing the development environment for local execution.

 1. Open PowerShell as an administrator on your local machine.
 You need to have PowerShell Core 6+ installed, which is different from the default PowerShell installed on Windows.

 2. Setup your environment by navigating to the scripts directory of chat-copilot using the command: